Heatmap¶

 On the current heatmap, you can use the Time Widget to view heatmap data across different time spans;

-Set screen width, with four options available:
+Set screen width, with four options available as needed:

 - Screen width greater than 1280 px;